barryclark/jekyll-now/_posts/2020-07-02-Seurat-Guided-Clustering-Tutorial.md

     ##    lower   higher
     ##     -Inf 4.436775

-Another reason to use adapative thresholds is if your data contains multiple batches.
+Another reason to use adaptive thresholds is if your data contains multiple batches.
 In this case, you would detect the QC threshold for each batch rather than for your entire dataset.
 It makes little sense to a single threshold from a data set with samples from multiple batches.